MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/upgrade.md

 ### Step 2: Access Control

 In version 1.2 we allowed case manager to block employees from access to the facility.
-We made this feature more generic which allows you block employees via multiple ways either being from within the platform or outside of the platform.
+We made this feature more generic which allows you to block employees via multiple ways either being from within the platform via f.e.
+Power Automate or via the API.
 If you blocked employees earlier, please create access controls now.
 More information: [Configure Access Control](testetste.md).

 ### Step 3: Notifications